kaythomas0/2do/README.md

 volumes:
   db:
 ```

+#### Screenshots

+You can find screenshots and the CSS of all the preset color themes in both mobile and desktop views on the [Wiki Page](https://gitlab.com/KevinNThomas/2do/-/wikis/Color-Themes).

 ### Custom Color Themes
 You can set your own color theme by passing in the appropriate environment variables.